roemeren/tableau-workbook-extractor/docs/source/output_files.rst

   * Backward dependencies are numbered -1 (for direct backward dependencies), -2, etc.
   * Forward dependencies are numbered 1 (for direct forward dependencies), 2, etc.

 Field dependency graphs are exported as PNG and SVG files.
 The advantage of the SVG files compared to the PNG files is the ability to show the field calculations in the node tooltips, which is not possible for the PNG file.

+⚙️ Note: PNG file generation is optional and can be enabled or disabled from the Flask web application before starting the processing.

 Field Metadata
 ---------------